truemann01/SQL-Data-Cleaning-EDA-Project/README.md

 # SQL-Data-Cleaning-Project "Tech-Layoffs-Dataset"
 ## Project Overview
-In this project, I performed data cleaning on a real-world dataset involving global tech layoffs.
-The dataset was sourced from The Analyst Builder GitHub and is licensed under Creative Commons.
-The goal was to clean and prepare the data for analysis using SQL in MySQL Workbench.
+In this project, I performed data cleaning on a real-world dataset tracking global tech layoffs from 2020–2023.
+The dataset, originally sourced from The Analyst Builder GitHub, was cleaned and prepared using SQL in MySQL Workbench.

+This was a hands-on demonstration of how to handle:

+- messy real-world data,

+- duplicates,

+- missing values,

+- and inconsistent formatting — all within SQL.

 ## Dataset Used
 - <a href="https://github.com/truemann01/SQL-Data-Cleaning-Project/blob/main/layoffs.csv">Tech-Layoffs-Dataset</a>